 Chas Short attended the University of Florida Levin College of Law where he earned the Irving Cypen scholarship, which is awarded to the top ranked first year law student (first out of 416), and graduated Order of the Coif.

-Chas Short was retained post-sentencing and post-appeal to attack a life sentence imposed after trial for a client was previously represented by different counsel.
-Mr. Short obtained a reduction in sentence and the client’s immediate release from federal prison.
+Chas Short was retained post-sentencing and post-appeal to attack a life sentence imposed after trial for a client who was previously represented by different counsel.
+In 2018, Mr. Short obtained a reduction in sentence and the client’s immediate release from federal prison, after the client had served 26 years.

 Miccosukee Tribe v.
 Cypress et al., 814 F.3d 1202 (11th Cir.
 Dec.
 23, 2015) (affirming dismissal with prejudice of “implausible” complaint in Civil RICO case).